wwwangxc/container/doc/list.md

 	// Container is the base feature provided by all data structures Container[T]

-	// Enumerable provides enumerable functions for the containers Enumerable[int, T]
+	// Enumerator provides enumerable functions for the containers Enumerator[int, T]
 }

 ```